jslauthor/react-audio-component/README.md

 # React Audio Component Example Project

 A beautiful example project demonstrating how to build an audio player in React.
-Desktop only--Mobile coming.
+Desktop optimized though it works on mobile down to iPhone 5 resolutions.

 ## The Player